Human Misperception of Generative-AI Alignment: A Laboratory Experiment: Theoretical Framework

 The agent first chooses whether to costlessly delegate their action to the GenAI.
-When the decision problem is $\omega$ and the agent delegates, the GenAI will take the action $\omega+b(\omega)$ on behalf of the agent (regardless of the agent's actual type $\theta$).
+When the decision problem is $\omega$ and the agent delegates, the GenAI will take the action $\omega+b(\omega)$ on behalf of the agent (regardless of the agent's type $\theta$).
 If the agent does not delegate, then they must choose an action themselves.
-Before doing so, they have the chance to pay the attention cost $c$ and perfectly learn the realization of $\omega$.
-If the agent does not delegate and does not pay the attention cost, then they must choose an action knowing only their type $\theta$.
+Before doing so, they have the chance to pay the attention cost $c$ to acquire a signal $s\sim\mathcal{N}(\omega,\sigma_{s}^{2})$ about the decision problem $\omega$.\footnote{This information-acquisition process takes time and the agent loses the opportunity to delegate to GenAI if they choose to acquire the signal $s$.} If the agent does not delegate and does not pay the attention cost, then they must choose an action knowing only their type $\theta$.

-The agent is fully rational except for potentially misperceiving the GenAI's action.
-In particular, a type $\theta$ agent believes that the GenAI will take the action $\omega+rb(\omega)+\rho\theta$ in decision problem $\omega,$ where $r\in[0,1]$ and $\rho\in[0,1].$ The agent maximizes expected total utility (i.e., decision utility minus any attention cost) given these beliefs.
+The agent acts optimally given their misspecified beliefs about the GenAI's action.
+As in \cref{subsec:projection_model}, a type $\theta$ agent believes that the GenAI will take the action $\omega+rb(\omega)+\rho\theta$ in decision problem $\omega,$ for some $0 \le r,\rho \le 1.$ The agent maximizes expected total utility (i.e., decision utility minus any attention cost) given these beliefs.